-A wide variety of standard video test patterns are available, such as color bars, monitor calibration patterns, ramps and staircases, and multiburst and zone plate patterns.
+A wide variety of standard video test patterns are available, such as color bars, monitor calibration patterns, ramps and staircases, and multiburst patterns.
 Formats and image sizes from standard definition to UHD/4K are supported simultaneously on the independent outputs.
-User-supplied image files can be loaded onto the instrument and output from the test signal outputs.
-Logo, ID text, and time code overlays can be superimposed onto the test pattern.

 Ancillary data can be included in the SDI signals and output as ST 2110-40 IP streams.
-Ancillary time code and user-specified packets are both supported.
+Ancillary time code and video payload identifier (SDI only) are supported.

 Using the Networked Media Open Specifications (NMOS) developed by the Advanced Media Workflow Association (AMWA), the SPG9000 can function as a media device in an IP network.